A Distant Laugh

 How could he?

-The pale grey shecat sat hunched over, keeping her eyes firmly in front of her, boring them into the wet bark of the Tangleroot in order not to see Resinflame’s straightened silhouette and his molten red pelt.
+The pale grey shecat hunched over, keeping her eyes firmly in front of her, boring them into the wet bark of the Tangleroot so she wouldn't see Resinflame’s straightened silhouette and his molten red pelt.

 Splat.
 Spalt.
 Splat.